Super Mario's Wacky Worlds: Development

 NovaLogic, the developer of Super Mario's Wacky Worlds, was hoping to be hired by Nintendo.
-Philips was developing Nintendo's Super NES CD-ROM peripheral, and as part of that deal had the right to use Nintendo's characters in its own games for its existing CD-i console.
-A Nintendo sales executive suggested to NovaLogic that a simplified style of Super NES games could be adapted to the CD-i, so they decided to demonstrate a follow-up to Super Mario World.
+Philips was developing Nintendo's Super NES CD-ROM peripheral; as part of that deal, the company had the right to use Nintendo's characters in its own games for its existing CD-i console.
+A Nintendo sales executive suggested to NovaLogic that a simplified style of Super NES games could be adapted to the CD-i; as such, they decided to demonstrate a follow-up to Super Mario World.
 Developers Silas Warner and John Brooks worked reportedly 24 hours a day for two weeks on the game, finishing only a part of one level to present to Nintendo.
-Nintendo was impressed, but because of poor CD-i sales was forced to cancel the game.
+Nintendo was impressed; as a result of poor CD-i sales, they were forced to cancel the game.
 Multiple designers also left to work for Electronic Arts.
 This ended the CD-i career of Warner, who had expected Nintendo's reaction.
 Other developers such as lead artist Nina Stanley stayed with the project.

 Though the developers were highly enthusiastic about making a traditional Mario game (partly to establish their reputation surrounding Nintendo-licensed characters), NovaLogic hoped to use as little money as possible on the project.
 The company intended to make a small amount of profit while focusing on games such as the Comanche series.
 The game's final prototype is a pre-alpha at Version 0.11, finished on March 3, 1993, after one year of work.
 Approximately 80% of the game's art, 95% of its design, and around 30% of its code was finished.
 The prototype contains music taken from Super Mario World and no sound effects beside the jumping sound.
 This seems to be an early placeholder, as the idea for the final game was to take advantage of the disc format and use a flexible audio range rather than port unimproved synthesized sound.

 Accurately capturing the sprites of Super Mario World was difficult for the Wacky Worlds development team, since the CD-i had a different sprite-making style than that of the SNES.
 To create their characters, they copied sprites of Mario and several Koopa Troopas from Super Mario World.
-Their original designs include a Greek Koopa, knight Koopa, eskimo Koopa, vampire Koopa, and a walrus.
+Their original designs include a Greek Koopa, knight Koopa, Eskimo Koopa, vampire Koopa, and a walrus.
 The backgrounds were all hand-drawn, based on real-world locations.